AutoCAD License & Subscription FAQ | Autodesk

 Yes, you can use AutoCAD on Mac and Windows if you are on an AutoCAD subscription.
 You can use the same subscription user name and password to activate your software on either Windows or Mac platforms.
 The version years must match, and you need to download and install the correct software for your operating system.

-Which versions of AutoCAD can I use if I subscribe to the current version?

-Your AutoCAD subscription gives you access to install and use the 3 previous versions.
+Your AutoCAD subscription gives you access to install and use the three previous versions.
 Available downloads are listed in your Autodesk Account at manage.autodesk.com after subscribing.
 See also Available Previous Releases for Subscribers.

+Yes, access to AutoCAD on the web and on mobile is included with every AutoCAD LT subscription.
+Enjoy the freedom to design and collaborate from anywhere with the web and/or via mobile apps with AutoCAD LT.
+Features include remote access/viewing/editing, publishing & sharing, and online annotation.

+Learn more about the features available in AutoCAD Web to discover how it can enhance your AutoCAD LT workflows.

 Autodesk software is available with a subscription only.
 We no longer sell perpetual licenses.
 Learn more about our software licensing options.

-You can buy an AutoCAD personal license for single-user use online, by phone (1-855-223-9694), or from a reseller.
+You can buy an AutoCAD personal license for single-user use online, chat with our sales team, or from a reseller.
 Learn more about licensing options.

-How do I get a multi-user license of AutoCAD for use on a network?

-Starting August 7, 2020, we will stop selling new subscriptions with multi-user access.
-We will retire subscriptions with multi-user access on August 7, 2021, and they cannot be renewed after this date.
-If you have a subscription with multi-user access, we’ll help you transition to a plan for named users through new trade-in offers.
-Learn more about retirements and trade-in options.
+Autodesk no longer offers new subscriptions with multi-user access since August 7, 2020.
+If you have a subscription with multi-user access, we’ll help you transition to a plan for named users.
+Learn more about retirements and license options.

-AutoCAD 360, now known as AutoCAD mobile app (US Site), is a cloud-based DWG viewing and editing application, with easy-to-use drawing and drafting tools.
-View, markup, edit, and create DWG files on your smartphone or tablet - anytime, anywhere.
-Use AutoCAD mobile app to design on the go via iOS or Android devices.

-AutoCAD Mobile, formerly AutoCAD 360, has two subscription options, Premium and Ultimate.
-The price of an annual AutoCAD mobile app Premium subscription is $55 and the price of a monthly AutoCAD mobile app subscription is $5.
-The price of an annual AutoCAD mobile app Ultimate subscription is $105 and the price of a monthly AutoCAD mobile app subscription is $15.
+Students and teachers at qualified academic institutions worldwide are eligible for free access to Autodesk software for one-year through the Autodesk Education Community.

+Launch your trial software and click "Subscribe Now" on the trial screen or visit AutoCAD page.
+When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
+Subscription activation varies by product.
+In some instances, your software is activated automatically after purchase.
+Learn more about converting a trial to a paid subscription.

 You can cancel your AutoCAD subscription anytime—or within 30 days of purchase for a full refund.
 Contact us to request a refund after purchase.
 You can also edit your renewal setting from your Autodesk Account page, so your subscription does not automatically renew.
 You’ll have full access to your software and services until your subscription expires.